-This plan sets forth the proposed budgets for activities that will be performed during the second year of the Consolidated Plan 2017-21.
-It addresses two national objectives: service to lower income households and neighborhood stabilization.
+This plan sets forth the proposed budgets for activities during the third year of the Consolidated Plan 2017-21.
+It addresses two national objectives: assistance to lower income households and neighborhood stabilization.

 2. Summarize the objectives and outcomes identified in the Plan